Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Proofs of Main Results

 We have that

 We note that since $\kappa$ is radial, we can disregard $\mathbf{W_X\t}$ and $\mathbf{W_Y\t}$.
 Moreover,

 Since $m\beta_m/(m\beta_m+n\alpha_n) \to \rho \in (0,1)$ the term outside of the norm is of order $O(1)$.
+Letting $\mathcal{F}$ denote the set of feature maps associated to $\mathcal{H}$, we see that $\mathcal{F}$ satisfies the conditions of Lemma \ref{lem:fclt} since the set of feature maps has uniformly bounded first and second derivatives by Corollary 4.36 of \citet{steinwart_support_2008}.
 Lemma \ref{lem:fclt} then implies that the term inside of the norm tends to zero, and the same argument holds for $\zeta_Y$.
 In particular, we see that by Lemma \ref{lem:fclt},

-with probability at least $1 - O(n^{-2} + m^{-2})$
+with probability at least $1 - O(n^{-2} + m^{-2})$.

 We now bound $\|\xi\|_{\mathcal{H}}$ under the null and alternative respectively.
 Recall that $\mathbf{\tilde Q_X}$ is the limiting matrix guaranteed by Lemma \ref{lem:qtilde}.
 Note further that $\mathbf{\tilde X}/\sqrt{\alpha_n} = \mathbf{XQ_X\inv}$ so that $\mathbf{\tilde XW_X}/\sqrt{\alpha_n} = \mathbf{XQ_X\inv W_X}$, where $\mathbf{W_X}$ was the matrix such that $\mathbf{Q_X - W_X \tilde Q_X}$ is of order $\sqrt{\log(n)/n}$ with probability at least $1 - n^{-2}$.
 Hence, from the equation